virgaux/pandoras-vox/README.md

 - A: That's fine, you are not being forced to use this bot.

 - **Q: I want the unencrypted version of the bot.**
-- A: That is possible as long as you will buy the unencrypted version which is for sale.
+- A: That is possible as long as you will buy the unencrypted version which.

 - **Q: Does the bot guarantee my absolute win in the game?**
 - A: No. The bot winning percentage is from 45%-66% only.
 Playing manually still the best way to win.
 Remember that the bot win percentage only relies on the data you feed to it and the cards you have.
 The bot don't do miracle unfortunately.